JT-actual/FacialRecognition_Python3-OpenCV_RaspberryPi3/Step2_Build.md

 ### Great work!
-This part has been rough, but you made it through.
 Join me now on Step 3.
 The fun is about to start!